 - EDA 6260 Educational Systems Planning and Management (3 credit hours)

-- EDA 6502 Organization and Administration of Instructional Programs (3 credit hours)
+- EDA 6300 Community School Administration (3 credit hours)

 - EDA 6931 Contemporary Issues in Educational Leadership (3 credit hours)

-Students are required to pass a comprehensive examination at the end of their studies.
+Students are required to successfully complete a research report.
 For more information, contact the graduate program director.

 In addition to the general UCF graduate application requirements, applicants to this program must provide: